Hi there, I'm Juliana. Lovely to meet you.

 I first came to yoga in my early twenties simply, like many of us, as a form of exercise.
 It was not until my late twenties that I grasped the transformative nature of the practice and that experience is what I try to share with my students.

 I had spent many years working in a challenging, interesting career in London, which I enjoyed.
 What I didn't realise was that I was suffering from poor health as a result.
 A Chinese proverb says "tension is who you think you should be", and so I did, suffering from back pain, muscle tension, stress and anxiety because I, like many, had forgotten what my relaxed and connected self felt like.

 Yoga has something to offer you

-So whether you want to reconnect with your natural rhythm, tone, strengthen, increase flexibility, destress, or energise, yoga has something to offer you.
+So whether you want to reconnect with your natural rhythm, tone, strengthen, increase flexibility, de-stress, boost your mood, have more energise or calm the mind, yoga has something to offer you.

-I am grateful to all the teachers who have taught and inspired me including: the balmy, spiralling flows which soothe and challenge as offered by London's Caroline Tautz and New York's / Vancouver's Clara Roberts-Oss; practices that nourish female power and wellbeing through yoga nidra, pregnancy yoga and yoni practices of Uma Dinsmore-Tuli; the holistic wisdom of Doug Keller's therapeutic yoga which taught me so much about my own body and mind; and the precision and focus offered by Rod Styker's Parayoga.
+I am grateful to all the teachers who have taught and inspired me including: the balmy, spiralling flows which soothe and challenge as offered by London's Caroline Tautz and New York's / Vancouver's Clara Roberts-Oss; practices that nourish female power and wellbeing through yoga nidra, pregnancy yoga and yoni shakti practices of Uma Dinsmore-Tuli; the holistic wisdom of Doug Keller's therapeutic yoga which taught me so much about my own body and mind; and the precision and focus offered by Rod Styker's Parayoga.
 I am also grateful to my first yoga trainer Louise Cashin for her support.
+And of course to my own inner teacher.
 I look forward to a lifelong journey of learning, exploration and sharing the wisdom of this therapeutic practice we call yoga.